serdeliverance/akka-streams-demo/README.md

 * `TransactionLoader`: Another real world problem example and its solution using this technology.

-* Also, there are generators (TransactionGenerator and XXXX) for creating dummy data for the previous examples.
+* Also, there are generators ([TransactionGenerator](./src/main/scala/io/github/serdeliverance/generator/TransactionLoaderGenerator.scala) and [BatchClosureGenerator](./src/main/scala/io/github/serdeliverance/generator/BatchClosureGenerator.scala)) for creating dummy data for the previous examples.
 Those are also pipeline examples you can check it out.

 ## Run the example